iainhouston/iainhouston.github.io/_posts/2020-02-03-Applescript_Jekyll_assistant_pt_5.markdown

 3. Would we have been better off doing most of our stuff in a Python program and calling it from a minimal AppleScript that mostly dealt with the inter-application Apple Events?

-Image of end result with body text selected to edit:
+![Image of end result](/assets/images/Screenshot_2020-02-03_at_11_36.png) *Image of end result with body text selected, ready to edit*

-![Image of end result](/assets/images/Screenshot_2020-02-03_at_11_36.png)

 <a href = "applescript://com.apple.scripteditor?action=new&script=